silverludvig/silverludvig/README.md

 - **Description:** This project focuses on building and managing a scalable infrastructure for processing structured healthcare data using AWS services.
 Amazon RDS is the central relational database, responsible for securely storing and managing healthcare data with high availability and compliance with regulations.
 For complex data processing and analytics, AWS EMR with Apache Spark is used to efficiently handle large datasets.
 Terraform is leveraged to automate the provisioning and configuration of AWS infrastructure, ensuring that everything is consistent and easily repeatable.
 Python scripts are employed to automate the data workflows, such as extracting data from RDS, processing it in Spark on EMR, and then loading the processed data back into RDS.

 ### Gothenburg Tram Navigator
-- **Technologies:** Python, Django
+- **Technologies:** Python, Flask
-- **Description:** Built a Python/Django web app for optimizing tram routes, helping commuters find the fastest and shortest paths.
+- **Description:** Built a Python/Flask web app for optimizing tram routes, helping commuters find the fastest and shortest paths.

 ## Note
 For organizational purposes, my GitHub profile is set to private, showcasing only my most relevant projects.
 Additional repositories and information are available upon request.